appliedgocode/what/README.md

 ## What does what do

-`what` is a set of simple and easy logging functions, suitable for tracing any kind of activities in your code. `what` can print the current function name, quickly `Printf`-format your data, and pretty-print data structures.
+`what` is a set of simple and easy logging functions, suitable for tracing any kind of activities in your code. `what` can print the current function name, quickly `Printf`-format your data, and dumps data structures.

+And last not least, no `what` calls reach your production binary (unless you want it so).
+Debug-level logging is for developers only.

 ## Who need this?